Below is an email I received from a coach who was teaching a child who had a near drowning experience:

-Overcoming fear of water (especially after a near drowning experience) can take a long time.
-And the process can’t be rushed, as you’ll risk losing the progress you’ve made so far.
+Overcoming fear of water (especially after a near drowning experience) can take time.
+And the process can’t be rushed, or you’ll risk losing the progress you’ve made so far.
 It sounds like you are dealing with it the right way and that you have a good understanding that trust is very important and slow progress is to be expected.

-- The first activity I advice is having your swimmer on noodles.
-If she is nervous with one noodle, start with two noodles under the armpits.
+- Have your swimmer on noodles.
+If she is nervous with one noodle, start with two noodles under the armpits

-- Have your swimmer doggie paddle with her head out of the water and with her head submerged then coming up for breaths (it sounds like she is comfortable putting her face in).
+- Have your swimmer doggie paddle with her head out of the water.
+Next, with her head submerged then coming up for breaths

-- If she his very nervous, hold her both hands, then one hand only.
+- Hold her both hands, then one hand only if she his very nervous

-- Progress to letting go for a few seconds then for longer times and distances.
+- Next let go for a few seconds then for longer times and distances

-The main idea for this activity is for the swimmer to feel how they float on top of the water (even if it’s with noodle support for now).
-Remind her that the water pushes her up, encourage and praise her often.
-Have her float on noodles at the deeper end of the pool.
-If she says she doesn’t want to swim in the deep end, tell her that “the deeper the water, the better it helps her float”.
+- Have her float on noodles at the deeper end of the pool.
+If she says she doesn’t want to swim in the deep end, tell her that “the deeper the water, the better it helps her float”

 - Do not ask your swimmer to try swimming without noodles yet.
 Spend at least 5 lessons doing this activity.
 And of course continue with the activities that she is comfortable with and enjoys, like picking up diving toys from the steps